 The project provides participating schools with a yearlong professional development program rooted in the effective application of TaNaKH standards and benchmarks during the curriculum-planning process to maximize student achievement.

 A standards-based approach is vital to creating powerful learning.
 First, establishing clearly defined standards helps schools create a coherent vision of curriculum and focus on overarching goals.
-Second, standards set clear expectations for achievement in students so that there are well-defined criteria for mastering TaNaKH content.
-Third, standards help parents and the community understand the ultimate goals of the schools' TaNaKH program.
+Second, standards set clear expectations for student achievement so that there are well-defined criteria for mastering TaNaKH content.
+Third, standards help parents and the community understand the ultimate goals of the school's TaNaKH program.
 Lastly, teachers who work together with shared goals and a common professional language foster a collaborative and collegial atmosphere among faculty.

-The Jewish Day School Standards and Benchmarks Project, currently in its sixth year, counts more than thirty-five Conservative, Reform, and community day schools as participants in this intensive professional development program.
+The Jewish Day School Standards and Benchmarks Project, currently in its sixth year, counts more than 35 Conservative, Reform, and community day schools as participants in this intensive professional development program.

 For a preview of the standards or an example unit, view the overview of TaNaKH Standards and Benchmarks.

-If you are interested in your day school becoming a participant in this project, you may fill out the application.
-For further information contact Project Director Charlotte Abramson at email@example.com.
+If you are interested in your day school becoming a participant in this project, please fill out the application.
+For further information, contact Project Director Charlotte Abramson at email@example.com.